sharatsachin/ds/DS Questions/Linear Regression/linear-regression.md

 4. **Jarque-Bera**: Tests the skewness and kurtosis of the residuals.
 A value close to zero indicates normal distribution.
 5. **Durbin-Watson**: Tests for autocorrelation in the residuals.
 Value of 2 indicates no autocorrelation, while values < 2 or > 2 indicate positive or negative autocorrelation.
 6. **Condition Number**: Measures multicollinearity in the model.
 Values > 30 indicate multicollinearity.

+## What are the drawbacks of the linear model?

+1. Assumes linear relationship between predictors and response.
+2. Sensitive to outliers.
+3. Assumes independence of observations.
+4. Assumes homoscedasticity.
+5. Assumes normality of residuals.
+6. Prone to overfitting with many predictors.
+7. Cannot capture non-linear relationships.